Fraction Calculator

 Two and three quarters is eleven quarters. - Add: 37/8 + 11/4 = 37/8 + 11 · 2/4 · 2 = 37/8 + 22/8 = 37 + 22/8 = 59/8

-It is suitable to adjust both fractions to a common (equal, identical) denominator for adding, subtracting, and comparing fractions.
+It is suitable to adjust both fractions to a common (equal) denominator for adding fractions.
 The common denominator you can calculate as the least common multiple of both denominators - LCM(8, 4) = 8.
 It is enough to find the common denominator (not necessarily the lowest) by multiplying the denominators: 8 × 4 = 32.
-In the following intermediate step, it cannot further simplify the fraction result by canceling.
+In the following intermediate step, the fraction cannot be simplified further by cancelling.

-In other words - thirty-seven eighths plus eleven quarters is fifty-nine eighths.
+In other words, thirty-seven eighths plus eleven quarters equals fifty-nine eighths.

 Rules for expressions with fractions: